-NPPF Paragraph 111 of the directs that development should only be prevented or refused on highway grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe.
+NPPF Paragraph 111 of the directs that development should only be prevented or refused on hi grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts o the road network would be severe.

 Sheephurst Lane is a country lane with 2 narrow bridges which already carries too much traffic.
-When large vehicles, for example the local bus, travel down the road, other vehicles are forced to the side of the road into the hedging.
+When large vehicles, for example the local bus, travel down the road, other vehicles are forced to the side of the reinto the hedging.
 It is already not safe.
-The 18m long articulated lorries to carry goods to the site are significantly larger than the 12m long local bus.
+The 18m long articulated lorries to carry goods to the significantly larger than the 12m long local bus.
 The lane would get jammed and impassable.
-Sheephurst Lane is also part of some very popular cycling routes, with a notable increase in cyclists since Covid.
-Updated Highway Code hierarchy gives cyclists greater priority on roads.
-The nature of the heavy goods traffic associated with the development would pose a serious danger to cyclists whose interests must be taken into consideration.
+Sheephul Lane is also part of some very popular cycling routes, with a notable increase in cyclists since Updated Highway Code hierarchy gives cyclists greater priority on roads.
+The nature of the heavy go traffic associated with the development would pose a serious danger to cyclists whose interests must taken into consideration.

-The road simply cannot safely carry the numerous articulated lorries required to deliver infrastructure and accidents are inevitable.
-The cumulative impact of articulated lorries on such small roads would be a severe and unacceptable impact on the local road network.
+The road simply cannot safely carry the numerous articulated lorries required to deliver infrastructure accidents are inevitable.
+The cumulative impact of articulated lorries on such small roads would be a several unacceptable impact on the local road network.